ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-11-07-ConvertTo-Base64.md

 schema: 2.0.0
 tags: OnlineHelp PowerShell
 title: ConvertTo-Base64
+excerpt: "Convert a String to Base64."
 ---

 # ConvertTo-Base64

 ## SYNOPSIS
-Convert a String to Base64
+Convert a String to Base64.

 ## SYNTAX